Challenging the Riverside County Bail Process

 Cash-based bail policies like those in Riverside County are not simply unconstitutional.
 They also inflict severe and lasting harm on the individuals detained, their families, and their communities.
 Families are separated.
 Jailed individuals often lose their jobs and housing.
 Importantly, multiple scientific studies have shown that, contrary to popular belief, cash-based bail policies actually increase, rather than decrease, crime and do not increase the likelihood that individuals will appear in court for further hearings.
 In fact, in Urquidi, the court noted that all evidence pointed to pretrial detention being “criminogenic”: it causes more crime by destabilizing people’s lives.
 Many jurisdictions in California and other states have chosen to follow the law and have implemented pretrial release programs that do not depend on individuals’ ability to pay.
 These programs have proven to be much more effective than cash-based bail policies in improving public safety and appearance rates.

-On October 1st, a judge denied two demurrers to a complaint challenging the county’s cash-based jailing of individuals between their arrest and first court hearing, as well as its unnecessary delay of that hearing.
+In October 2025, a judge denied two demurrers to a complaint challenging the county’s cash-based jailing of individuals between their arrest and first court hearing, as well as its unnecessary delay of that hearing.
 The court ruled that the arguments raised by defendants Riverside County Superior Court, County of Riverside, Riverside County Sheriff’s Office, and Sheriff Chad Bianco were without merit and that each and every one of the plaintiffs’ claims against them could proceed.
 The court’s opinion paves the way for a hearing to be held on the plaintiffs’ request for a preliminary injunction.

 Media Coverage: